-A NEW MILESTONE IN DIAGNOSING SYNUCLEINOPATHIES LIKE PARKINSON’S DISEASE
+A NEW MILESTONE IN DIAGNOSING PARKINSON’S DISEASE AND RELATED DISORDERS

-The Syn-One Test is the first commercially available test of its kind, applying world-class science and carefully honed laboratory techniques to accurately detect and visualize abnormal alpha-synuclein in cutaneous nerve fibers.
+The Syn-One Test is the first commercially available test of its kind, applying world-class science and proven laboratory techniques to detect and visualize abnormal alpha-synuclein in cutaneous nerves.
+Delivers greater than 95% sensitivity and specificity as reported in multiple studies.

-The Syn-One Test provides objective pathological evidence to aid in the diagnostic evaluation of patients with clinical features suggestive of a synucleinopathy.
+The Syn-One Test is a skin biopsy test that provides accurate pathological evidence to aid in the diagnostic evaluation of patients with clinical features suggestive of a synucleinopathy like Parkinson’s disease and related disorders.
+Syn-One is supported by technology licensed from Beth Israel Deaconess Medical Center in Boston (a Harvard Medical School affiliate.)

 The synucleinopathies encompass a group of neurodegenerative diseases that include: